sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 With this rule, a TODO can have a condition right from the beginning to define its lifespan.
 When the condition is met, ESLint will take care of reporting that there's work to be done.

 This rule will ignore all TODOs without conditions.
-For more information read the section [`eslint/no-warning-comments`](#disallow-warning-comments-no-warning-comments) below.
+For more information, read the below [`eslint/no-warning-comments`](#disallow-warning-comments-no-warning-comments) section.

 Quick overview of conditions: